 4:30pm – 6:00pm Panel on Access to Justice in the Criminal Justice System

-This panel will focus on access to justice in the criminal justice system.
-In particular, the panel will address challenges in the provision of legal representation to indigent individuals, both juvenile and adult,facing criminal prosecution, and the impact of those challenges on members of racial and ethnic minorities.
+This panel focused on access to justice in the criminal justice system.
+In particular, the panel addressed challenges in the provision of legal representation to indigent individuals, both juvenile and adult,facing criminal prosecution, and the impact of those challenges on members of racial and ethnic minorities.
 Access to qualified, effective defense counsel helps to ensure that the criminal justice system respects the due process rights of the criminally accused and may mitigate racial and class disparities in the disposition of criminal cases.
-The panel may also address other measures to end racial bias in the criminal justice system, the disproportionate impact of minimum mandatory sentences on members of racial and ethnic minorities, the trial and sentencing of children in adult courts,and the right to habeas corpus.
+The panel also may have addressed other measures to end racial bias in the criminal justice system, the disproportionate impact of minimum mandatory sentences on members of racial and ethnic minorities, the trial and sentencing of children in adult courts,and the right to habeas corpus.

-The issues discussed during this panel may relate to the following UPR Recommendations , which the US supports: 96 and 97, and UPR Recommendation 186, which the US supports in part.
+The issues discussed during this panel may also have related to the following UPR Recommendations , which the US supports: 96 and 97, and UPR Recommendation 186, which the US supports in part.
 The issues also might relate to paras 20-22 of the CERD Committee’s 2008 Concluding Observations.

 The consultation process is an opportunity to enter into a conversation with the US Government on the implementation of the United States’ human rights obligations and commitments.
-While there will only be time for 4-5 presenters per panel, there will be ample opportunities to collaborate on presentations.
-In addition, written submissions will be collected, compiled, and presented to the US Government, as well as the UN Human Rights Council (Information on how to make a submission to the Human Rights Council for the United States’ Universal Periodic Review, is available here).
-Legal aid attorneys, public defenders, clients, academics and other nonprofit groups are encouraged to attend and get involved in planning the Consultation.
+While there was only time for 4-5 presenters per panel, there was ample opportunity to collaborate on presentations.
+In addition, written submissions were collected, compiled, and presented to the US Government, as well as the UN Human Rights Council (Information on how to make a submission to the Human Rights Council for the United States’ Universal Periodic Review, is available here).
+Legal aid attorneys, public defenders, clients, academics and other nonprofit groups were encouraged to attend and get involved in planning the Consultation.
 Knowledge of international human rights law and the UN process is not necessary for participation.
-This is an important opportunity to address the government on how access to justice can help promote the implementation of United States human rights obligations and commitments.
+This was an important opportunity to address the government on how access to justice can help promote the implementation of United States human rights obligations and commitments.